-In July and August, our Volunteer Spotlight shines on Lynda Wilson.
+In September and October, our Volunteer Spotlight shines on Debra Burrell.

 The Committee on Ministry turns the Volunteer Spotlight on hard-working volunteers throughout the year.